 Here’s a glimpse at some of the earlier safeguards CMS imposed and later changed, to see where the industry may have veered off course.

-With the unveiling of Medicare Advantage and Part D plans as a new option to traditional Medicare, several agents’ sales practices walked an unethical line pushing for individuals’ enrollment as a no-holds-barred opportunity.
+Marketing guidelines proved necessary with the unveiling of Medicare Advantage and Part D plans as a new option to traditional Medicare.
+Several agents’ sales practices walked an unethical line pushing for individuals’ enrollment as a no-holds-barred opportunity.
 Beneficiaries were sometimes enticed into plans through misleading sales behaviors, and often found themselves with benefits they didn’t understand, not what they expected, or completely losing their medical coverage when the agent didn’t realize a “drug-only” plan would actually disenroll them from their medical plan.
 Some of the common issues involved:

-- Agents switching beneficiaries into a different plan type, when it meant a bigger commission for the agent but resulted in an inferior plan for the individual.
+- Agents switched beneficiaries into a different plan type, when it meant a bigger commission for the agent but resulted in an inferior plan for the individual.

 - Provider networks weren’t always checked, before encouraging an enrollee to change plans, sometimes reducing benefits for visiting the same doctors.